thereallda/SPELL/pipelines/ChIP-seq/README.md

 # Description

-The `BOWTIE2_Pipeline.sh` script integrates the common steps of ChIP-seq analysis such as
+The `ChIPseq_Pipeline.sh` script integrates the common steps of ChIP-seq analysis such as

 1. QC(adapters trimming included)